mukul-rathi/old-personal-website/posts/docker-postgres-flask/index.md

 ---
 series: Database Server
-part: 1
-title:  How to set up your own database server with Docker, PostgreSQL and Flask!
+title:  A beginner's guide to setting up your own Postgres database server with Docker and Flask!
 date:   2019-03-15 17:00:00
 excerpt:  An overview of the core concepts and commands for Docker, Flask and PostgreSQL.
 image: ./docker-flask-postgres.png